sociomantic-tsunami/dmxnet/README.rst

 ===========

-``dmxnet`` provides D bindings for the `MXNet <http://mxnet.io/>`_ deep learning library, together with a friendly D wrapper library to allow more idiomatic use within D libraries and applications.
+``dmxnet`` provides D bindings for the `MXNet <http://mxnet.io/>`_ deep learning library, together with a friendly D2 wrapper library to allow more idiomatic use within libraries and applications.

 The currently implemented bindings and wrapper library cover only a small core collection of the full MXNet functionality: we are not aiming for comprehensive support for everything MXNet can do, only good support for the main essentials.
-The current D API is written in D1, with the possibility to auto-convert to D2.

 Further design constraints include: